Welcome to

 First Responders

-Stuart offers offers specialised psychological support for Police, Ambulance, and Fire Services, and their partners and families.
+Mr Stuart Lokhee offers dedicated psychological services for Police, Ambulance, and Fire Services personnel, as well as their partners and families.

-First Responders work involves cumulative exposure to trauma, risk, shift work, and high responsibility, which can affect sleep, emotional regulation, relationships, and wellbeing over time.
+First responder roles involve repeated exposure to trauma, risk, shift work, and high levels of responsibility.
+Over time, these demands can impact sleep, emotional regulation, relationships, and overall wellbeing.

-Confidentiality: Information is not shared without consent, except where legally required.
-Boundaries are discussed clearly at the outset.
+Confidentiality: Your privacy is paramount.
+Information is never shared without your consent, except where legally required.
+Boundaries and confidentiality are discussed clearly from the outset.

-If you are a first responder or family member seeking support, you are welcome to get in touch.
+If you are a first responder or a family member seeking support, you are welcome to get in touch.
+Stuart is here to help you navigate the challenges of emergency service life and promote lasting wellbeing.

 Support for Work Psycho-Social Issues & SIRA WorkCover